baramex/ctf-sandbox/README.md

 - Do not touch/modify the source code

 ## objectif
-connect to the account:
+connect to the account with the email: baramex@gmail.com
-- email: baramex@gmail.com